 Ecuador's twentieth century political history is marked by instability.
 The collapse of the global cocoa market in the 1920s and the Great Depression of the 1930s created a period of political turmoil lasting until 1948, in which no single government completed a term in office.
 From 1948 to 1960 political order was restored as the economy improved with the benefit of the growing export of bananas.
 Instability again became a feature of Ecuadorian political life in the early 1960s, with the influence of the Cuban revolution leading to a series of military, anti-communist governments.
 The military has traditionally enjoyed a high degree of independence in Ecuador and exerted considerable political control.
 In 1972 a military government reserved petroleum exploration rights for the state.
 Modernisation of the state was in part paid for by the influx of petro-dollars during the boom period of the 1970s but also by heavy foreign debt commitments.
 A constitutional referendum in 1978 provided the basis for a return to civilian rule the following year.

 Ecuador had nine presidents between 1984 and 2005, three of whom were dismissed due to social unrest and public pressure.
 Alfredo Palacio was sworn in as interim-president following a vote by Congress to dismiss his predecessor, Luis Gutierrez in April 2005.
-New presidential elections were held in October 2006 with a run-off in November of the same year, which was won by current President Rafael Correa.
+Presidential elections were held in October 2006 with a run-off in November of the same year, which was won by current President Rafael Correa.

 Correa had campaigned on a platform of promoting economic growth and attracting foreign investment to aid poverty reduction, while opposing neoliberal economic management.
 Correa also promised to restructure the country's external debt and indicated that he opposed a free trade agreement (FTA) with the United States, the leading destination for Ecuador’s exports.

-On 28 September 2008, nearly 70 per cent of Ecuadorans supported a new Constitution that allowed the president to stand for consecutive terms, gave the president power to dissolve the legislature and gave the state more control over strategic sectors of the economy such as health and education.
+On 28 September 2008, nearly 70 per cent of Ecuadorians supported a new Constitution that allowed the president to stand for consecutive terms, gave the president power to dissolve the legislature and gave the state more control over strategic sectors of the economy such as health and education.
 Correa ran again in the 2009 election, winning in a single round of voting.